Clinelly/ci_pp5_react_events/README.md

 ### Agile Design

 An Agile approach to creating this app has been applied.
 GitHub's projects was used to track user stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.
-Three categories were created indicating their level of importance, those were:
-- MUST HAVE
-- SHOULD HAVE
-- COULD HAVE

 By using AGILE methodology in this project I was able to deliver a site which had all required functionality and some more.
 Due to the time limit on this project I was not able to incorporate all initial listed features, but this is where an AGILE approach is great for app design.
 The project displays this by having User stories in the Done section and the ones which were decided to be left for future, put in the future implementations section of the readme.